microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/intune-resaccess-conceptual.md

-# Manage resource access certificates in Intune
+---title: "Manage resource access certificates in Intune"description: "You can import PFX certificates using Microsoft Graph API for Intune."---# Manage resource access certificates in Intune

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.